andrew henderson menu

 Global Citizen

-For most people, the idea of creating a passport portfolio is as foreign as the countries where they could potentially gain a second citizenship.
+For most people, the idea of creating a passport portfolio is just about as foreign – alien even – as the countries where they could gain a second citizenship.

-We have spoken at length about the many ways to obtain a second passport, as well as how to access residence programs that allow you to live, work, and invest in certain countries.
+Successfully negotiating the many ways to obtain a second passport, as well as how to access residence programs that allow you to live, work and invest in certain countries.

-In many cases, the goal in doing these citizenship programs is the passport itself.
-Other times, the citizenship or residence program is merely a tool needed to do business in a certain region of the world, access banking and investment opportunities in countries that offer higher yields, establish tax residence in a low- or zero-tax jurisdiction, or simply live and spend time in a country.
+In many cases, the goal of these citizenship programs is the passport itself.
+Other times, the citizenship or residence program is merely a tool needed to do business in a certain region of the world, access banking and investment opportunities in countries that offer higher yields, establish tax residence in a low- or zero-tax jurisdiction or simply live and spend time in a new country.

-Most of our clients are leaving the United States for the opportunities available overseas; sometimes even renouncing their US citizenship after building up a solid passport portfolio to replace the travel privileges they will lose by handing in their US passport.
+Most Nomad Capitalist clients are leaving the United States for opportunities overseas, sometimes even renouncing their US citizenship after building a solid passport portfolio.

-But many falsely believe that they are also handing in their ability to invest, do business, or even visit the United States after renouncing their US citizenship.
+However, many falsely believe that renouncing citizenship also means giving up their ability to invest, do business, or even visit the United States.

 Thanks to the E-2 Visa, this doesn’t have to be the case.

-As you probably already know, the US has high taxes and is one of the only countries in the world that taxes based on citizenship, meaning that no matter where you go, you will always have to report and pay taxes to the US government.
+As you probably already know, the US has high taxes and is one of the only countries in the world that taxes based on citizenship.
+So, no matter where you go, you will always have to report and pay taxes to the US government.

 Enter the E-2 visa.

-Officially known as the E-2 Treaty Investor Visa, it allows certain foreign investors to circumvent citizenship-based taxation and many (but not all) US reporting requirements by granting a non-immigrant visa to investors that never leads to a Green Card or US citizenship.
+Officially known as the E-2 Treaty Investor Visa, it allows certain foreign investors to circumvent citizenship-based taxation and many (but not all) US reporting requirements.
+It does this by granting investors a non-immigrant visa that never leads to a Green Card or US citizenship.

 It will, however, allow the applicant to live in the US for part of the year as well as invest and do business in the country.

-It is an attractive program for many reasons that we’ll cover in this article, but it is an especially good opportunity for US entrepreneurs who want to renounce their citizenship and all the obligations that come with it without losing the privilege of spending time and doing business in the US.
+It’s an attractive program for many reasons.
+Most notably, it’s an especially good opportunity for US entrepreneurs who want to renounce their citizenship and all the obligations that come with it without losing the privilege of spending time and doing business in the US.

 So, if you want to renounce but still have business interests in the US, consider adding an E-2 Treaty country to your passport portfolio.